Overview

 Culture of Ecuador

-The culture of Ecuador as diverse and very unique, with a blend of cultures, and with the indigenous and mestizo populations preserving their traditional customs to this day.
+The culture of Ecuador is diverse and very unique, with a blend of cultures, and with the indigenous and mestizo populations preserving their traditional customs to this day.

 Ecuador's Indigenous Cultural Heritage

-Five separate ethnic identities are present in Ecuador: Mestizos (70% of the population), Indigenous peoples (7%), Afro-Ecuadorian (7%), Montubio (7%), and White.
-Much of Ecuador's rich heritage, including traditional dress, shamanistic practices and the Quechuan language come from the 13 indigenous groups.
+Five separate ethnic identities are present in Ecuador: Mestizos (70% of the population), Indigenous peoples (7%), Afro-Ecuadorians (7%), Montubio (7%), and White.
+Much of Ecuador's rich heritage, including traditional dress, shamanistic practices, and the Quechuan language, comes from the 13 indigenous groups.

-The Huaorani tribe has lived in the Amazonian rainforest for more than a thousand years and remained isolated from the rest of the world until 1956, being self-sufficient, and developing a unique culture and language which defies all linguistic classification.
-Since they came into contact with the modern world when oil companies started encroching on their territory, some were relocated to missions by the government and started embracing ecotourism, while others receded deeper into the rainforest to continue to live as they always have.
+The Huaorani tribe has lived in the Amazonian rainforest for more than a thousand years and remained isolated from the rest of the world until 1956, being self-sufficient and developing a unique culture and language that defies all linguistic classification.
+Since they came into contact with the modern world when oil companies started encroaching on their territory, some were relocated to missions by the government and started embracing ecotourism, while others receded deeper into the rainforest to continue to live as they always have.

 Afro-Ecuadorians